dstudentc/DTSA_5301/README.md

-# DTSA_5301
+# Data Science as a Field - NYC shooting incidents
-Repo contains projects associated with DTSA 5301
+Repo contains the markdown file, pdf, and the powerpoint presentation for the NYC shooting incidents analysis

 ---
 title: "NYPD Shooting Incident Data Report"